The Sandman's Dream with a helmet

 The Endless, Explained

-In the world of The Sandman, all of existence is shaped by seven natural forces: Dream, Death, Desire, Despair, Destiny, Delirium, and Destruction.
+In the world of The Sandman, all of existence is shaped by seven natural forces: Dream, Death, Desire, Despair, Destiny, Delirium, and a seventh figure called the Prodigal.
 Each force is personified by a figure who appears in the comics as a godlike humanoid being, and each member of the Endless has their own domain that they rule over while they perform their duties throughout the universe.
-Along with the concepts implied in their names—that is, Dream governing dreams and nightmares, Death shepherding people to the afterlife, and so on—the Endless also define their own opposites, with Death defining life, Despair defining hope, and so on.
+Along with the concepts implied in their names—that is, Dream governing dreams and nightmares while Death shepherds people to the afterlife—the Endless also define their own opposites, with Death defining life, Despair defining hope, and so on.
 The Endless all consider themselves siblings, and are the children of Night and Time.

 The Endless were all born near the beginning of the universe, one by one, as their functions came into existence.
 Despite their name, the Endless will, in fact, cease to exist when the universe eventually dies.
 In The Sandman Volume 7: Brief Lives, Destruction describes himself and his siblings thusly: